CTUAvastLab/JsonGrinder.jl/docs/src/schema.md

 `schema` function has following default behavior: If passed array of strings, it consideres them to be filenames and passes each element as an argument to `JSON.parse` function.

-A schema can be further updated by calling function `update!(sch, json).` Schemas can be merged using the overloaded `merge` function, which facilitates distributed creation of schema following map-reduct paradigm.
+A schema can be further updated by calling function `update!(sch, json).` Schemas can be merged using the overloaded `merge` function, which facilitates distributed creation of schema following map-reduce paradigm.

 Schema can be saved in html by `generate_html` allowing their interactive exploration.
 Calling `generate_html(filename, sch)` will generate self-contained file with HTML+CSS+JS.